twilio/video-quickstart-ios/ReplayKitExample/README.md

 # Twilio Video ReplayKit Example

 The project demonstrates how to integrate Twilio's Programmable Video SDK with `ReplayKit.framework`.
-Two distinct use cases are covered:
+Three distinct use cases are covered:

-**Conferencing (In-App)**
+**View Screen**

+A viewer Participant that uses the [TVIBandwidthProfileOptions](https://twilio.github.io/twilio-video-ios/docs/latest/Classes/TVIBandwidthProfileOptions) API to prioritize high quality screenshare content.
+Viewers also share their microphone and thumbnail sized video.

+**Share App Screen**

 Use an `RPScreenRecorder` to capture the screen and play/record audio using `TVIDefaultAudioDevice`.
 After joining a Room you will be able to hear other Participants, and they will be able to hear you, and see the contents of your screen.

 When using the in-process `RPScreenRecorder` APIs, you may only capture content from your own application.
 Screen capture is suspended upon entering the backround.
 Once you being capturing, your application is locked to its current interface orientation.

+The screenshare is always published using high priority so that this content receives the most bandwidth and is presented in the best quality possible.

-**Broadcast (Extension)**
+**Share Device Screen (Extension)**

 Use an `RPBroadcastSampleHandler` to receive audio and video samples.
 Video samples are routed to `ReplayKitVideoSource`, while `ExampleReplayKitAudioCapturer` handles audio.

-An iOS 12.0 extension is not limited to capturing the screen of a single application.
+An iOS 12.0+ extension is not limited to capturing the screen of a single application.
 In fact, it is possible to capture video from any application including the home screen.

-In order to reduce memory usage, the extension configures `ReplayKitVideoSource` to downscale incoming video frames, and prefers the H.264 video codec by default.
+In order to reduce memory usage, the extension configures `ReplayKitVideoSource` to downscale incoming video frames, and prefers the H.264 video codec on iPads.
 In a Group Room, the extension connects as a publish-only Participant ([TVIConnectOptionsBuilder.automaticSubscriptionEnabled](https://twilio.github.io/twilio-video-ios/docs/latest/Classes/TVIConnectOptionsBuilder.html#//api/name/automaticSubscriptionEnabled)) to further reduce bandwidth, memory, and CPU requirements.

+The screenshare is always published using high priority so that this content receives the most bandwidth and is presented in the best quality possible for an extension.

 ### Key Classes